LGI Homes (LGIH)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Over the last few years, LGI Homes’s ROIC has unfortunately decreased significantly.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-12. Key Takeaways from LGI Homes’s Q3 Results
+11. Key Takeaways from LGI Homes’s Q4 Results

-It was encouraging to see LGI Homes beat analysts’ revenue expectations this quarter.
-On the other hand, its EPS missed and its backlog fell slightly short of Wall Street’s estimates.
+It was good to see LGI Homes beat analysts’ EPS expectations this quarter.
+On the other hand, its revenue slightly missed.
 Overall, this quarter could have been better.
-The stock remained flat at $41.01 immediately after reporting.
+The stock traded down 3.1% to $58.95 immediately after reporting.

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

 LGI Homes doesn’t pass our quality test.
 To kick things off, its revenue has declined over the last five years.
-And while its strong operating margins show it’s a well-run business, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its projected EPS for the next year is lacking.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.